 It’s Not Working!

 You might run into problems if you fit a few criteria.
 If you’re not an administrator, you won’t be able to make the request.
 If your page recently changed its name, you have to wait a little while before you can request it again.
 Finally, your page might currently have limits placed on it, for activities that make Facebook uncomfortable (like a misleading name or misleading content).

 Changing Your Facebook URL

-Keep in mind, your facebook page name – the title that appears in bold at the top of your page and what people would type in to tag you – is separate from your URL page name/ username/vanity URL.
-This name is what shows up in the URL string of the address bar.
+Keep in mind that your Facebook page name – the title that appears in bold at the top of your page and what people would type in to tag you – is separate from your page’s URL (which Facebook calls your “username”), or the that shows up in the URL string of the address bar.
 When you first set up your page, Facebook will create something by default.
-If you want to change this to an easy to remember the address, click here for step-by-step instructions.
+If you want to change this to an easy-to-remember address, click here for step-by-step instructions.

 Contact our Pittsburgh marketing firm today for more information on SEO & PPC services.